tarikuamisganaw/Data_structure_and_algorithm_training/README.md

 ## Overview

-This repository contains Python implementations of a max-heap and a graph using an adjacency list.
+This repository contains Python implementations of a max-heap and a graph using an adjacency list,including heap operations and graph traversals.

 ## Tasks Completed